stangreg/Ignitron/README.md

 }
 ```

-#### Storing new presets
-*This method is only recommended if a preset cannot be transferred via the Spark app or if the preset files have been received/generated in a different way.*
-1. Create a **preset file** in JSON format as shown above
-2. Make sure the **file name** does not exceed 31 characters (including the `.json` suffix)
-3. Put the file name into the **data folder**
-4. Insert the file name (including the `.json` suffix) to the desired prefix location in the `PresetList.txt` file
-5. *Place the PresetList.txt file into the data folder (if not already there)*
-6. **Upload the data folder** to Sparky via the Arduino IDE (or other tools)

-As a guidance which effect and amp names cana be used and in which order the parameters of each effect have to be given, please refer to
+As a guidance which effect and amp names can be used and in which order the parameters of each effect have to be given, please refer to

-## FX reference
+#### FX parameter reference
 In order to know which effects are available with paramters, see below table.
 This data can be used to build own presets in JSON format (see above).
 Parameters marked with `Switch` can only have values of 0 or 1.